 - A14-1.
-In the UK and Ireland there are statutory obligations on corporate subsidiary undertakings, and their auditors and other parties, in the UK and Ireland to provide the auditor of a corporate parent undertaking with such information and explanations as that auditor may reasonably require for the purposes of the audit^{15a}.
-Where there is no such statutory obligation (e.g. for non corporate entities and overseas subsidiary undertakings), permission may be needed by the auditors of the subsidiary undertakings, from those charged with governance of the subsidiary undertakings, to disclose information to the auditor of the parent undertaking.
-Permission may also be needed from those charged with governance of the subsidiary undertakings for the auditor of the parent undertaking to pass those disclosures on to those charged with governance of the parent undertaking.
+In the UK, there are statutory obligations on corporate subsidiary undertakings, and their auditors and other parties, to provide the auditor of a corporate parent undertaking with such information and explanations as that auditor may reasonably require for the purposes of the audit.^{15a} Where there is no such statutory obligation (e.g. for non corporate entities and overseas subsidiary undertakings), permission may be needed by the auditors of the subsidiary undertakings, from those charged with governance of the subsidiary undertakings, to disclose information to the auditor of the parent undertaking.
+Permission may also be needed from those charged with governance of the subsidiary undertakings for the auditor of the parent undertaking.
 The auditor of the parent undertaking seeks to ensure that appropriate arrangements are made at the planning stage for these disclosures.
 Normally, such arrangements for groups are recorded in the instructions to the auditors of subsidiary undertakings and relevant engagement letters. - A15.
 Where access to information is restricted by circumstances, the group engagement team may still be able to obtain sufficient appropriate audit evidence; however, this is less likely as the significance of the component increases.
 For example, the group engagement team may not have access to those charged with governance, management, or the auditor (including relevant audit documentation sought by the group engagement team) of a component that is accounted for by the equity method of accounting.
 If the component is not a significant component, and the group engagement team has a complete set of financial statements of the component, including the auditor's report thereon, and has access to information kept by group management in relation to that component, the group engagement team may conclude that this information constitutes sufficient appropriate audit evidence in relation to that component.
-If the component is a significant component, however, the group engagement team will not be able to comply with the requirements of this ISA (UK and Ireland) relevant in the circumstances of the group audit.
+If the component is a significant component, however, the group engagement team will not be able to comply with the requirements of this ISA (UK) relevant in the circumstances of the group audit.
 For example, the group engagement team will not be able to comply with the requirement in paragraphs 30-31 to be involved in the work of the component auditor.
 The group engagement team will not, therefore, be able to obtain sufficient appropriate audit evidence in relation to that component.
-The effect of the group engagement team's
+The effect of the group engagement team's inability to obtain sufficient appropriate audit evidence is considered in terms of ISA (UK) 705 (Revised June 2016). - A16.
+The group engagement team will not be able to obtain sufficient appropriate audit evidence if group management restricts the access of the group engagement team or a component auditor to the information of a significant component.